Current Status

 Baars, Edelman and Giedd explore main aspects of consciousness from varying perspectives and with an evolutionary lens in a thought-provoking discussion.
 We start with the simplest of observational definitions that lay out the logic of scientific discovery.
 Science has to be open to surprising new ideas, but we can start with what we can test.

-In Part 2, we explore the difference that makes an observable difference in humans and other animals.
+By the end of Part 2, you will have the skills to demonstrate the difference that makes an observable difference in humans and other animals.

 Video 39 Min + 14 Min reads to complete + Quiz